kluctl uses a Jinja2 Templating engine to pre-process/render every involved configuration file and resource before

 (e.g. via vars):

-Then {{ get_var('my.deep.var', 'my-default') }}
+Then {{ get_var('my.deep.var', 'my-default') }} would return value.

 When any of the elements inside the field path are non-existent, the given default value is returned instead.

-parameter can also be a list of pathes, which are then tried one after the another, returning the first
+The field_path parameter can also be a list of pathes, which are then tried one after the another, returning the first

 result that gives a value that is not None.
 For example, {{ get_var(['non.existing.var', my.deep.var'], 'my-default') }}

-would also return value
+would also return value.

 Please note that there is a limitation in this (and other) functions in regard to loop variables.
 You can currently not